 Soften the Look with Accessories

-When your home fills with hardware, you need to soften the look with the accessories, which include cushions, pillows, throws, and other decor accessories.
-Scattering cushions and throws made from leathers, linens, or silk, offer flexibility to add texture and bring versatility to the room.
-A mirror, an end table, or an antique just bring personality to the space.
+When your home fills with hardware, you need to soften the look with the accessories, including cushions, pillows, throws, and other decor accessories.
+Scattering cushions and throws made from leathers, linens, or silk offer flexibility to add texture and bring versatility to the room.
+A mirror, an end table, or an antique brings personality to the space.

 It is very flexible to accomplish a balanced look through various textures.
-It is not necessary that home decoration must be aligned in symmetry or perfectly matched with each other.
+The home decoration must be aligned in symmetry or perfectly matched with each other.
 The balance could be achieved by blending opposites to establish a contrasting unity.
 You may employ natural wood texture with a metal finish to produce an attractive and rough contrast that visually complements the details and creates additional depth.
 Work on details and place decor accessories to pop up surprises.